-Cécile has worked for the environmental NGO for almost two years, where she utilises her expertise at the interface between development work and environmental protection.
-The aim of CI is namely to protect our natural resources, that are so essential to our wellbeing, by means of sustainable growth and eco-compatible development.
-The organisation therefore seeks to trial innovative solutions, which if proven successful, will be implemented on a larger scale.
+Cécile has worked for the environmental NGO for almost two years, where she brings her expertise to the job, at the intersection between development work and environmental protection.
+The aim of 'Conservation International' (CI) is namely to protect the natural resources that are so essential to our well-being, by means of sustainable growth and eco-compatible development.
+The organization seeks to trial innovative solutions, which if proven successful, will be implemented on a larger scale.

 COP21 - High expectations, little success?

-Cécile will attend COP21 in December. ' I expect from COP21, the emergence of a new global climate agreement bound under international law, that will replace the Kyoto-Protocol in 2020'.
+Cécile will attend COP21 in December. ' From COP21, I hope to see the emergence of a new global climate agreement that will replace the Kyoto-Protocol in 2020'.
 However, we still face many challenges.
-All parties must agree on the fundamental issues that divide the developing countries and developed countries.
+All parties must agree on the fundamental issues that divide developing - and -developed countries.
 Asian countries for example, usually demand compensation in the aftermath of climate-related disasters.
 Additionally, the financing of new climate measures remains a significant controversial issue.
-'I am coming to terms with the fact that there will certainly be a climate agreement, but one that is so loosely worded, that controversial issues will remain open to debate and will still need to be discussed'.
+'I have resigned myself to the fact that there will certainly be a climate agreement, but one that is so loosely worded, that various controversial issues will still require debate'.
 Idealism meets realism.

 A call to our generation: We are not recycling enough waste!

 It's not just politicians who need to take a vested interest in climate change.
 Cécile believes that a collective awareness of the issue among the general public is essential if we are to combat climate change.
-In her opinion, people are not making enough of an effort: 'Many Kreuzberg residents have convinced themselves that by recycling waste, by using canvass bags rather than plastic carrier bags, they are playing a role in the maintenance of a sustainable society."
+She believes that people are not making enough of an effort: 'Many Kreuzberg residents have convinced themselves that by recycling waste and using canvas bags rather than plastic carrier bags, they are helping to create a sustainable society.

-However, everyone should be aware that the everyday decisions that we make as consumers, have implications - for other states and for future generations.
-Developing this consciousness is however a cultural educational issue that first and foremost, must first be addressed in school canteens'.
+However, everyone should be aware that the everyday decisions that we make as consumers have implications - for other nations and for future generations.
+Developing this consciousness is, however, a cultural, educational issue that first and foremost, must first be addressed in school canteens'.

 It is never too late to live a greener life.